 - St Giles’Church in Wrexham - Wrexham.
 Magnificent Gothic building.
 The beautiful 41 m tall tower with numerous stone carvings is built in the 16th century.
 Interior is adorned with numerous carvings.
 Another beautiful detail is ornate wrought-iron gates from 1719.

 - St Winefride’s Well - Flintshire.
 Oldest continuously visited pilgrimage site in Great Britain.
 Natural spring to whose water are attributed healing powers.
 Legend links appearance of this spring to tragic events in 660 AD.
 Piligrims are visiting the well since then.
 The well has been enclosed in a chapel in the 15th century.
 Gothic architecture.

 - Bodnant Garden - Conwy.
 Some of the most beautiful gardens in Britain, developed around Bodnant House in 1874 – 1914.
 In garden are grown high quality rhododendrons aand azaleas.
 Contains 48 m tall Californian Redwood and 48 m tall Oregon Douglas fir.

 - Garden of Powis Castle - Powys.
 One of the few true baroque gardens in Britain and one of most beautiful country gardens as well.
-Terraces around the medieval castle of Powis were cut in early 1670ies, when also hydraulics for water gardens were developed.
+Terraces around the medieval castle of Powis were cut in the early 1670s, when also hydraulics for water gardens were developed.
 Unusual feature is topiary of yews.